Not Losing Weight in Stomach, Thighs, or Face?

-|Upper Arm||Common in women, fat build up can occur in the middle to the upper area of the upper arm – typically covering the triceps area.
-Some women elect to have arm liposuction procedure to remove fat from this area without the marks caused by surgery.|
+|Upper Arm||Common in women, fat build-up can occur in the middle to the upper area of the upper arm (triceps area.)|

-|Inner Thigh||Fat storage between the thighs is common in women – but also occurs with men.
-It is more noticeable in women due to the width of the pelvis that in turn influences the position of the thigh (femur).|
+|Inner Thigh||Fat storage between the thighs is common in women – but also occurs in men.
+It is more noticeable in women due to the width of the pelvis, that in turn influences the position of the thigh (femur).|

 |Buttocks||Without fat here – sitting would be quite uncomfortable.
 Fat is held in place by the gluteal fold.
 If significant fat is lost from the buttock, only appropriate training can prevent the buttock from sagging down against the thigh.|

 |Lower Back||This fat concentration often merges with the buttock area.|

 |Chest||Breast tissue comprises the mammary gland (one’s ‘endowment’) surrounded by fat. |